Khanom chin: Khanom chin Pradok

-Khanom chin Pradok or Khanom chin Ban Pradok is famous and popular in Nakhon Ratchasima Province or Korat.
-It is served with tasty curry which is the result of the careful cooking procedure.
+Khanom chin Pradok or Khanom chin Ban Pradok is eaten in Nakhon Ratchasima Province or Korat.
+It is served with curry.
 Ban Pradok is a muban (village in Thai) in Muen Wai Sub-District, Mueang Nakhon Ratchasima District, Nakhon Ratchasima Province.
-This village has produced boiled rice noodles for a long time.
-Presently, they are available in restaurants lining both sides of the road in Ban Khok Phai area.
+Restaurants serving the dish in the village are concentrated around the Ban Khok Phai area.
 The noodles are also served with other dishes such as phat mi Khorat, som tam, kai yang, and desserts.

 Khanom chin Lom Sak

-Khanom chin Lom Sak are famous noodles of Lom Sak District, Phetchabun Province, northern Thailand.
-Local people here are very popular eating noodles, because their ancestors are of Lao descent.
+Khanom chin Lom Sak are noodles of Lom Sak District, Phetchabun Province, northern Thailand.
+Local people here are very fond of eating noodles, because their ancestors are of Lao descent.
 It is said that they eat three main meals per day.
 There are a lot of restaurants lining the roads.
 Rice noodles here are colorful, made from various herbs, it is unique not like other noodles.

 Similar dishes

 Similar noodles are also found in other cuisines: mont di from Burmese cuisine; mixian is from Yunnan Province, China; num banhchok from Cambodia; and bún from Vietnam.
 It also bears similarities to idiyappam, a rice noodle dish eaten in the southern Indian states of Tamil Nadu and Kerala and also eaten in Sri Lanka, Malaysia, Singapore and Indonesia.